Complex Kuranishi structures and counting sheaves on Calabi-Yau 4-folds, II: Odd virtual dimension

 Suppose now that $\vd$ \eqref{vd} is odd.
 In the notation of \eqref{E*E}, $\vd=2\rk T-\rk E_1$, so we find $2n+1:=\rk E_1$ is odd.
-By \eqref{sR2} then, the intersection of $\Gamma_{\!s}$ and $iE_1^\R$ is zero when we use $\ZZ$ coefficients.
+We have just shown that $\Gamma_{\!s}\cdot iE_1^\R$ is 2-torsion.
 But by Theorem \ref{BJKur} this intersection is the Borisov-Joyce virtual cycle.